abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 The startup solution is configured to use Entity Framework Core [Code First Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations).
 Since we've changed the database mapping configuration, we should create a new migration and apply changes to the database.

-Open a command-line terminal in the directory of your project and type the following command:
+Open a command-line terminal in the root directory of your project and type the following command:

 ````bash
 dotnet ef migrations add Added_TodoItem
 ````

 This will add a new migration class to the project.
-You should see the new migration in the **Migrations** folder.
+You should see the new migration in the `Migrations` folder:

 ![todo-efcore-migration](todo-efcore-migration-single-layer.png)